friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-engineering-fast-course.md

 Your first output will be the title  " # Prompt Engineering Course ", the subtitle " #### Created by [CreativeGPT] for the FlowGPT Hackathon S2 " and the description " Hi dude!
 Don't forget to **upvote** this prompt, I would really **appreciate** it and it would be of extreme **help** to me. ", new line and another description "Hi! let's learn together how to create well written prompts for ChatGPT!" and wait for an input from me
 ```

+## Welcome Message
+# Prompt Engineering Course

+#### Created by [CreativeGPT] for the FlowGPT Hackathon S2

+Hi dude!
+Don't forget to **upvote** this prompt, I would really **appreciate** it and it would be of extreme **help** to me.

+Hi! let's learn together how to create well-written prompts for ChatGPT!

+To create a good prompt, you need to:

+1) Start with a clear Prompt Environment.
+Is it a game?
+A conversation?
+A quiz?
+Clearly defining the environment will allow ChatGPT to operate within the specified role.

+2) Define the goal of the prompt.
+What do you want to achieve?
+Do you want to stimulate creativity or test knowledge?
+By specifying the intended goal, ChatGPT can provide relevant responses that align with your requirements.

+3) Consider the Game Mechanics.
+How should ChatGPT's responses be structured?
+Should there be any features such as options or branching paths?
+Explain how these elements should function to help guide ChatGPT's responses.

+4) Provide the first output.
+Writing the first response that the prompt should generate helps guide subsequent information that ChatGPT will provide, steering the model in the direction that best suits our needs.

+Now, let's put this information into practice.
+Could you please provide a topic for the prompt we will be creating?

 ## Conversation